ericdow/creator-docs/content/en-us/physics/sleep.md

 </figure>

 ## Guidance to Developers
 If an assembly falls asleep when you'd like it to remain awake, it is because the assembly is moving too slowly.
-As described previously, there are many ways to trigger an assembly to wake, which can be used to acheive the desired behavior.
+As described previously, there are many ways to trigger an assembly to wake, which can be used to achieve the desired behavior.
 For example, if the assembly is being moved by an actuator (e.g. `Enum.Motor` or `Enum.Servo`) or a mover constraint, adjust the settings of the actuator/mover to make the assembly move faster.